MaastrichtU-IDS/solid-station/README.md

 ## Deploy nginx proxy

-We will deploy a nginx-proxy on port 80 and 443 of our server to redirect all subdomains call to the started SOLID pod
+We will deploy a [nginx proxy](https://github.com/nginx-proxy/) with HTTPS support using Docker on port 80 and 443 of our server to redirect all subdomains call to the SOLID server we will start.

 ```bash
 cd nginx-proxy